animatlabs/animatlabs.github.io/_posts/2022-04-06-wsl2-installation-windows.md

    {% include figure image_path="/assets/images/posts/2022-04-06/WSL_FreshInstall.jpg" alt="WSL Fresh Installation" caption="WSL Fresh Installation" %}

-4. **List Available Versions (Optional)** - WSL provides the user to install from the various flavours supported, if you wish to see the same you can list the same with the following command.
+4. **List Available Versions (Optional)** - WSL provides the user to install from the various flavors supported, if you wish to see the same you can list the same with the following command.

    ```ps
    wsl --list --online